Calamari/BehaviorTree.js/README.md

 ## TODO:

+- Rewrite README to be typescripty
-- Tests and implementation der Parallel Typen
+- Tests and implementation of Parallel Typs
 - Benchmarking
-- Adden der Parallel Arten zur README
+- Add Parallel to README

-x
-x
-x
-x
-x

-x
-x